pchoi-edr/TechEngr-C360-LOS-API/api-transfer-protocol.md

 ## Limitations on Email Address Lengths

 There is currently no universally accepted maximum length for an email address.
-RFC 3696 limits the total length of an email address to 320 octets, but this theoretical maximum is further limited in practice by RFC 2821 to 256 octets (which itself is likely erroneous, due to a failure to take into account the data format of the `Path` token in its grammar--correcting this yields a maximum length of 254 octets instead).
+RFC 2821 limits the total length of an email address to 320 octets.
+However, this theoretical maximum is further limited in practice by the same RFC to 254 octets (due to the combination of the `Path` token's Augmented Backus-Naur Form definition in section 4.1.2 and its length limitation defined in section 4.5.3.1).

 In general, the maximum practical limit on the length of an email address is probably 254 characters.